-Title Of Each Class Of Securities To Be Registered Proposed Maximum Aggregate Offering Price Amount Of Registration Fee Common stock, \$0.001 par value (1) \$ \$ (2) Warrants to purchase shares of common stock (3) Shares of common stock issuable upon exercise of warrants (1) (4) Total \$ 15,000,000 0 \$ 4,404.96(5)
+Proposed Maximum Amount Of Title Of Each Class Of Securities To Be Registered Aggregate Offering Price Amount Of Registration Fee Up to shares of common stock, \$0.001 par value, and warrants to purchase up to shares of common stock (1) \$ \$ (2) Up to shares of common stock issuable upon exercise of warrants (1) (3) Total \$ 15,000,000 \$ 4,404,96(4)

-- Pursuant to Rule 416 under the Securities Act, the Registration Statement shall also cover any additional shares of common stock that become issuable by reason of any stock dividend, stock split or other similar transaction effected without the receipt of consideration that results in an increase in the number of the outstanding shares of common stock of the Registrant. - Estimated pursuant to Rule 457(o) under the Securities Act of 1933, as amended (the Securities Act). - $^{(3)}$ No fee pursuant to Rule 457(g) under the Securities Act. - (4) Estimated solely for purposes of calculating the registration fee pursuant to Rule 457(g) under the Securities Act. - (5) Previously paid.
+- (1) Pursuant to Rule 416 under the Securities Act of 1933, as amended (Securities Act), the Registration Statement shall also cover any additional shares of common stock that become issuable by reason of any stock dividend, stock split or other similar transaction effected without the receipt of consideration that results in an increase in the number of the outstanding shares of common stock of the Registrant. - (2) Calculated pursuant to Rule 457(o) under the Securities Act. - (3) Calculated pursuant to Rule 457(i) under the Securities Act. - (4) The Registrant previously paid \$2,447.20.